agradecido/wp-ai-assistant-plugin/README.md

 ## Installation

+1. Download the zip with the latest release from Github https://github.com/agradecido/wp-ai-assistant-plugin/releases
-1. Upload the plugin files to the `/wp-content/plugins/wp-ai-chatbot` directory
+2. Upload the plugin files to your WordPress `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Configure the plugin settings via the 'WP AI Chatbot' menu in your admin dashboard
+4. Configure the plugin settings via the 'WP AI Chatbot' menu in your admin dashboard

 ## Configuration